-london.
-The $8m court case between Miami collector Craig Robins and New York art dealer David Zwirner lays bare the murky intricacies of the contemporary art world (see link, left).
+The $8m court case between Miami collector Craig Robins and New York art dealer David Zwirner lays bare the murky intricacies of the contemporary art world (see below).
 The accusations reveal the secret handshakes, blacklists and verbal agreements that dominate the market, prompting some to say it is time that the whole trade opened up.
-A few go as far as suggesting legislation such as droit de suite, where artists receive a fee on the resale of their work, should be extended to New York (see Opinion).
+A few go as far as suggesting legislation such as droit de suite, where artists receive a fee on the resale of their work, should be extended to New York.

 “A reliance on keeping things hush-hush is built into the system,” said Chelsea gallerist Edward Winkleman.
 “If collectors’ resales did not carry a stigma, if artists benefited from the resales, and if galleries were not placed in a precarious position between two clients—the artist and the collector—the lawyers who are now going to make a small fortune off this case would be busy with more important matters.”